cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * In the middle of the workflow, different events or function results might be received, which would trigger branching to different functions

-* Part or all of a function’s result needs to be passed as input to another function
+* Part or all a function’s result needs to be passed as input to another function

 * Functions may require a mechanism for long-lasting bindings with underlying platform services, which may be cross function invocations or function could be short lived.